byrd-laif/soilMakers/readme.md

 **This is about honesty and responsibility.
 Honesty; admitting to what is.
 Responsibility; not blaming anybody else.**

-# *Soil Sisters ~ Ecological Enterprise*
+# *Soil Sisters ~ Ecological Movement And Enterprise*
-*A system that operates to deliver positive ecological impact and by that profit, produce a surplus.*
+*A system that operates to deliver positive ecological impact and by that symbiotically profit, produce a surplus.*

 *An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters relate to Earth, Gaia as 'The Live And Dynamic Evolutionary Partner' in the shaping of the set, setting and the process, healing the soil to heal the soul.*